eduvpn/documentation/ADD_DAEMON_NODE.md

 Update your [firewall](FIREWALL.md#vpn-daemon) to allow access from the controller to the VPN daemon.

-To apply the changes run the `apply_changes.sh` script from this repository on your VPN server.
+To apply the configuration changes:

-Now, we are ready to configure the daemon.
+    $ sudo vpn-maint-apply-changes

+If the command is not available, install the `vpn-maint-scripts` package first.

 ### Daemon